Transforming team managers into team leaders

 They see performance as being all about excelling at certain (hard) skills.
 So their first reaction in their new role is often to look for tools or skills that they can learn that will equip them to do a better job.
 I see this in virtually every workshop I conduct when I start the day by clarifying what expectations the participants have.
 Top of the list at each table is nearly always: learn more tools to manage better.

 But the reality is that it is not so much a question of new tools and management techniques, but more about perspectives.
-Evolving from a high performing team member into a successful FTM is all about shifting perspectives and understating the concept of leadership.
+Evolving from a high performing team member into a successful team leader is all about shifting perspectives and understating the concept of leadership.

 Instead of focusing on themselves as they have been used to, they now need to understand that it is only by focusing on the success of their colleagues that they themselves will be seen as successful.

 The name of the game is engagement.
-What the FTM needs to learn and develop more than anything else is the ability to provide an engaging environment in which their colleagues thrive – and the way they do that is by developing and understating of their role as leaders.
+What the team leader needs to learn and develop more than anything else is the ability to provide an engaging environment in which their colleagues thrive – and the way they do that is by developing and understating of their role as leaders.

 This is what they need to learn.